hoanglam9925/PermissionManager/README.md

 ``` bash
 backpack_user()->hasAllRoles(Role::all());
 ```
-The assignRole, hasRole, hasAnyRole, hasAllRoles and removeRole-functions can accept a string, an array, a Role-object or an \Illuminate\Support\Collection-object.
+The assignRole, hasRole, hasAnyRole, hasAllRoles and removeRole-functions can accept a string, a Role-object or an \Illuminate\Support\Collection-object.

 A permission can be given to a role:
 ``` bash